 - Drag down the Fill Handle tool.

-Finally, you will have the combined texts in the Full Name column.
+- You will get the combined texts in the Full Name column.

 Steps:

-- Type the following formula in cell D5 and press ENTER.
+- Use the following formula in cell D5 and press Enter.

 =B5&" "&C5